 The projectile's observed exit speed was 1830 feet/second.
-The deformed target and projectile are shown in Figures 6 and 7, respectively.
+The deformed target and projectile are shown in Figures 8 and 9, respectively.
 As can be seen the target is essentially "drilled out" by the projectile, i.e., a clean hole remains in the target plate.
 Also, the lack of "petals" on the exit surface of the target indicates the hole was formed by concentrated shear around the perimeter of the hole.

-The deformed projectiles, shown in Figure 7, indicate the increasing amount of projectile deformation as it perforates increasingly thicker targets: 0.125 to 0.5 inch.
+The deformed projectiles, shown in Figure 9, indicate the increasing amount of projectile deformation as it perforates increasingly thicker targets: 0.125 to 0.5 inch.
 The deformed projectile on the right is the case of present interest.
 It is worth noting that the simulation of deformable projectiles perforating deformable targets is a challenging class of ballistic simulations.
-The vast majority of perforation simulations involve nearly rigid projectiles impacting Although deformable deformable targets. projectile calculations form a special, and limited, class in ballistics, establishing confidence in the simulation of this challenging class of problems will lend further confidence to the comparatively easier simulation of near rigid projectile perforating deformable targets [14].
+The vast majority of perforation simulations involve nearly rigid projectiles impacting deformable targets.
+Although deformable projectile calculations form a special, and limited, class in ballistics, establishing confidence in the simulation of this challenging class of problems will lend further confidence to the comparatively easier simulation of near rigid projectile perforating deformable targets [14].

-Figure 6.
+Figure 8.
 Front view of a perforated aluminum 0.5 inch thick target.

-Figure 7.
-Deformed 6061-T6 aluminum projectiles after perforation 0.125, 0.25, and 0.5 inch thick (leftto- right) aluminum targets.
+Figure 9.
+Deformed 6061-T6 aluminum projectiles after perforation 0.125, 0.25, and 0.5 inch thick (left-to- right) aluminum targets.

-V. NUMERICAL SIMULATION
+VI.
+NUMERICAL SIMULATION